 Lifeboats can be of the conventional type, such as a lifeboat or capsule that is lowered using traps, or a free-fall type lifeboat.
 Persons designated as coxswain for the lifeboats must receive training.

 Emergency training (specialized).

-Persons designated as the helmsman of a lifeboat (conventional lifeboat/capsule or fall rescue boat).
+Persons designated as helmsman (coxswain) of lifeboats (conventional lifeboat/capsule or freefall lifeboat).

-Navigate the rescue vessel and move to a safe area.
+- Navigate the rescue vessel and navigate to a safe area.

-Efficient execution of all techniques listed in the learning objectives, including at least one fall for the F (fall rescue boat) helmsman during basic training, consisting of:
+Efficient execution of all techniques mentioned in the learning objectives, including at least one freefall for the Coxswain of the F (freefall boat) during basic training, consisting of:

-Performing all necessary operations for launch, use of the “simul-drop” is permitted.
+- Performance of all actions required for launching, where the use of the “simul-drop” is permitted.

 Prerequisites for practical exercises: